- Spotting Scope Reviews

 In times when using a pair of binoculars is not enough to view objects from a far distance, going for a viewing instrument that has wider magnification range solves the problem.
 To address such problems, having a spotting scope is important to continue enjoying one’s outdoor hobbies like constellation observation, bird watching, and hunting, as well as target shooting.

 There is nothing better than to find a reliable spotting scope like the Celestron 52248 Ultima Spotting Scope.
 This spotting scope has nice features such as multi-coated optics, 18x to 55x zoom eyepiece and a sight tube that paves the way for quick and easy targeting.

 The gray spotting scope is lightweight at 3 lbs. and has the dimensions of 6 in x 7 in 18 in.
 Aside from the soft carrying case that comes together with the purchase of the spotting scope, the device is also backed by limited lifetime warranty.

-- has multi-layer & anti-reflection on eyepiece & objective lens
+- Multi-layer & anti-reflection on eyepiece and objective lens

 - Wide magnification range